 2. Influence Of Other Dogs

 These changes indicate a dog becoming less active and less depressed.
 Increased activity may mask the feelings of dogs with depression.
-This behavior can lead to further behavioral changes and lead to a vicious cycle of depression.
+This behavior can lead to further behavioral changes and a vicious cycle of depression.

 3. Living Environment

-To help keep huskies active and energetic, it is important to provide them with various toys and play options that will engage their minds and keep them engaged and entertained.
+To help keep huskies active and energetic, it is essential to provide them with various toys and play options that will engage their minds and keep them engaged and entertained.
 Huskies have thick double coats that help them stay cool in hot weather, but they can occasionally lay down and spread out to cool down.
 Additionally, huskies are intelligent animals that will explore new places when given a chance.

 4. Age